 After comparing all of the above headphones for bass, we have narrowed it down to our chosen over ear headphones.
 We have decided to put the Audio-Technica ATH-M50X as our favorite over ear headphones for bass electric guitar.
 These headphones are from a well known brand, feature a bass heavy sound with rapid and accurate bass response, decent noise isolation, and a highly natural guitar sound.

-They are wired so you don’t have to worry about running out of battery life which makes them one of the best studio headphones to consider if you plan on spending hours upon hours pushing that incredible sound out of your bass guitar.
+They are wired so you don’t have to worry about running out of battery life which makes them one of the best studio headphones to consider if you plan on spending hours upon hours pushing that incredible sound out of your bass guitar instead of using a bass guitar VST plugin.
 Additionally, you’ll also find a solid warranty behind these headphones in case anything goes wrong, or if they simply don’t meet the standards claimed by the manufacturer.